 If the party or parties that injured you are found to have acted in an egregious manner that “shocks the conscience,” you may be entitled to punitive damages.
 Punitive damages are not intended to compensate you for any loss.
 Instead, those damages punish the at-fault party for the wrongful conduct and deter others from similar conduct in the future.

-How Our Personal Injury Attorney Can Help with Your Case
+How an Ohio Personal Injury Attorney Can Help with Your Case

-When you choose Amourgis & Associates, Attorneys at Law, to represent you in your personal injury case, our law firm will help you recover maximum compensation on your claim by:
+When you choose Amourgis & Associates, Attorneys at Law, to represent you in your personal injury case, an Ohio personal injury lawyer will help you recover maximum compensation on your claim by: